-By way of comparison, TDCJ's Parole Division and Parole Board implemented policies in 2007 to reduce revocations, especially for technical violations.
-The result was a 50 percent decrease in parole revocations, and only 15 percent of revocations for technical violations.4 Despite years of progress in other areas of criminal justice, probation revocation rates remain largely unchanged, representing nearly one-third of all new receives into the Texas Department of Criminal Justice (TDCJ) each year.5 In 2011, the Texas Legislature required TDCJ's Community Justice Assistance Division (which operates probation) to have each probation department create commitment reduction plans intended to reduce the number of people sent to state jail or prison.
-These plans would have incentivized local jurisdictions to reduce probation revocations, but funding for the plans was never allocated.
-KEY FINDINGS - In 2018, over 54% of probation revocations were for technical violations of probation conditions.6 - In 2018, it cost taxpayers \$52.46 to incarcerate someone in a state jail facility, while it cost only \$1.92 per day to place a person on probation7 - 27 times less than the cost of state jail incarceration.
-Continued on reverse.
+- In 2018, over 54% of probation revocations were for technical violations of probation conditions.5 - By way of comparison, TDCJ's Parole Division and Parole Board implemented policies in 2007 to reduce revocations, especially for technical violations.
+The result is a 50% reduction in parole revocations, and only 15% of parole revocations were for technical reasons in FY 2017.6 - In 2018, it cost taxpayers \$52.46 to incarcerate someone in a state jail facility, while it cost only \$1.92 per day to place a person on probation7 27 times less than the cost of state jail incarceration.